cea-hpc/NabLab/BUILD.kokkos.md

 If you choose a generation target that does not need Kokkos, the compilation of NabLab examples will produce libcppnabla and libcppnablastl.
 A warning alerts the user to the fact that the library libcppnablakokkos will not be built but it is not a problem.

-If you choose a generation target that needs Kokkos, you can set (for example, several ways) this 2 environment variables before running CMake:
+If you choose a generation target that needs Kokkos, you can set (for example, several ways) this environment variable before running CMake:
 ```
-	export Kokkos_DIR=~/kokkos/kokkos-install
-	export KokkosKernels_DIR=~/kokkos/kokkos-kernels-install
+	export KOKKOS_HOME=~/kokkos/kokkos-install
 ```
 Then the libcppnablakokkos will be produced and the examples can be compiled.